stereolabs/zed-ros2-interfaces/README.md

 <h1 align="center">
    <img src="./images/Picto+STEREOLABS_Black.jpg" alt="Stereolabs" title="Stereolabs" /><br \>
-   ROS 2 Interfaces
 </h1>

+# ROS 2 Interfaces package for ZED Cameras

-The `zed-ros2-interfaces` repository installs the `zed_msgs` ROS2 package which defines the custom topics, services, and actions used by the packages defined in the repositories  [ZED ROS2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper) and [ZED ROS2 Examples](https://github.com/stereolabs/zed-ros2-examples).
+The `zed-ros2-interfaces` repository installs the `zed_msgs` ROS 2 package which defines the custom topics, services, and actions used by the packages defined in the repositories  [ZED RO 2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper) and [ZED RO 2 Examples](https://github.com/stereolabs/zed-ros2-examples).

 **Note:** This package does not require CUDA and can be used to receive ZED data on ROS 2 machines without an NVIDIA GPU.